close

 • Emergency evacuation cost. (if needed)

-• Travel insurance (highly recommended) and expenses of personal nature, etc.
+• Travel insurance. (highly recommended)

 • Service that isn't mentioned above.